How can songs and music help you learn French?

 Start by listening to the song first without reading the lyrics.

 Pay attention to the melody, rhythm, and flow of the language.
-You can comprehend the emotional tone and artistic approach of the song.
+You can discern the song’s emotional tone and artistic approach.

-To practice pronunciation and rhythm, try singing along with the song.
-Engaging activity helps you better understand and remember the language.
+Try singing along with the song to practice pronunciation and rhythm.
+This engaging activity helps you better understand and remember the language.

 You can check how the singer directs attention to particular words or syllables.
 Imitate their pronunciation as accurately as you can.